|GS-I||Women Transforming India Awards|

-Biofuel programme also compliments Government of India’s initiatives for Make in India, Swachh Bharat and increasing farmers income.
-A number of initiatives have been undertaken to increase production and blending of biofuels since 2014.
+The biofuel programme also compliments the Government of India’s initiatives for Make in India, Swachh Bharat and increasing farmers' income.
+A number of initiatives have been undertaken to increase the production and blending of biofuels since 2014.

 UCO is either not discarded at all or disposed off in an environmentally hazardous manner choking drains and sewerage systems.

 The National Policy on Biofuels, released by the Government of India in 2018, envisages the production of biofuel from UCO.